paddyw2/Team075/README.md

 # Team075
 ### Current program state:

-Program currently takes user input on the command line and now stores the gameState in a lengthy string, as per the updated instructions on d2l.

-The string change might not be necessary but it does say "store the game state in one string" in bold, and then "this is required" so I made the changes to be safe.

-We won't need any of these changes in future versions so we can just revert back to the Oct 14th, fe6ba70 commit once the Task 4 demo is done.
+The click functionality, random user assignment, and intelligent computer move have now been added.
+You can also quite the game by clicking the top left corner but I've not added a visual button for that.
+The program should be fully working.

 ### To Do for Task 5

-Add clicking functionality and computer moves.
-The game must also select a first player at random.
+The bestMoveCalc function could probably do with the variable names converted into camel case.
+Comments could also be added to make the function easier to understand.
+Play around with the functions and see whether you can generate any bugs or strange outcomes (especially when it comes to skipping goes etc.) Someone could also create/design a quit button for the top left corner - you can use the game-state.py file as reference.

 #### NOTE:

 I've added a folder with various old files for using and a README with some extra info on what they contain.
-In this directory I've added an empty Task5.py file to be used for working on the next task.
+In this directory I've added an empty Task6.py file to be used for working on the next task.

 #### Misc Tasks